pratik-choudhari/docker-guide/markdown_files/docker_image.md

 ## The Layered Architecture

-In the [first lesson](what_is_docker.md), we learned what is a dockerfile and how is it used, now we will understand how does docker build these images.
+In the [last lesson](what_is_docker.md), we learned what is a dockerfile and how is it used, now we will understand how does docker build these images.
 First, take a look at this Dockerfile gist: [CustomFastAPIDockerfile](https://gist.github.com/pratik-choudhari/fb3e45e3e0a116d6db77c696613c4f13), open it in a new tab for quick reference.

 <br>